Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202311/index.md

 from this module anyway.
 So with software compiled in the login environment or in `CrayEnv`, you can always force-load specific versions of compiler modules and other modules and use `cray-mpich/8.1.27` as the version for Cray MPICH.
+-->

+**Update Monday November 13, 2023**

+Changes have been made to the module system to automatically replace any attempt to load `cray-mpich/8.1.18`, `cray-mpich/8.1.23` or `cray-mpich/8.1.25` with a load operation of `cray-mpich/8.1.27`.
+As it is not possible to do this selectively only for the Cray MPICH modules for the Cray Compilation Environment, the switch is done **for all compilers**.

+The confusing bit is that you will still see these modules in the list of available modules, dependent on whether you have the LUMI stacks loaded or one of the other ones, on which cpe* module you have loaded in the LUMI stacks, or which compiler module you have loaded.
+You can however no longer load these modules, they will be replaced automatically by the `cray-mpich/8.1.27` as this rule has precedence in Lmod.

+Note that using `cray-mpich/8.1.27` should be fine, also when using any compiler version from 22.08, 22.12, 23.03 (for CCE this would be `cce/14.0.2`, `cce/15.0.0` or `cce/15.0.1`).
+In fact, as this is the default version, unless you enforce a particular version of Cray MPICH by prepending `LD_LIBRARY_PATH` with `CRAY_LD_LIBRARY_PATH` or using rpath-linking, you'll be running with libraries from this module anyway.
+Hence we expect a minimal impact on software already on the system, and certainly far less impact than the underlying problem has.

 ## OS patches